crl-n/roger-skyline-1/README.md

 $ tar xvf webapp.tar.gz --directory=webapp .
 $ scp -P 50000 webapp.tar.gz cnysten@10.11.203.111:/home/cnysten
 ```
+### No Localhost

-According to the evval form Apache2 should not listen to localhost i.e. 127.0.0.1.
-To achieve this, edit */etc/apache2/ports.conf* so that all Listen -statements have not only the port but also your IP.
+According to the eval form Apache2 should not listen to localhost i.e. 127.0.0.1.
+To achieve this, edit **/etc/apache2/ports.conf** so that all Listen -statements have not only the port but also your IP.
 It should look something like this.
 ```
 Listen 10.11.203.111:80